 You choose what you want to take a look at and investigate with this sincere inquiry process.

-What we find, with inquiry, is a new view, new possibilities, a wider horizon, or a shift in our perception of our situation.
+What we find, with self-inquiry using the four questions, is a new view, new possibilities, a wider horizon, or a shift in our perception of our situation.
 No situation is too great or too small for this inquiry.

 We will have the opportunity this particular retreat to dive more deeply into how our current relationship dynamics, the troubling ones, have been influenced by the past….and take a trip into our family of origin, if we choose.